rebelsky/sams-assorted-musings-reflections/a-number-of.md

 I shouldn't trust the InterWeb.
 Maybe I'll ask one of our friendly linguists.

+*Followup*: One linguist says that in "a number of x", the "of x" modifies "number".
+He also notes that if I insisted that "a number of x" modifies "x", I could call it a "determiner", like "some" or "all".

 ---

 [1] Editing question: I originally wrote: "But it's an idiom I should